Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Hamiltonian systems with the quasi-Painlev e property

 The two conditions \eqref{H3QPII_cond1} and \eqref{H3QPII_cond2} amount to saying that $c_1$ is a constant and $c_3(z)$ a function at most linear in $z$.
 In following we will assume that $c_3$ is not constant and normalise it such that $c_3(z)=z$.
 The rational surface resulting from the two cascades of blow-ups is schematised in figure~\!\ref{fig:quasi_P_H3}.

-For the Hamiltonian $H_3^{\text{qP}_{\text{I\!I}}}$, the auxiliary function needed to show that the divisors of intermediate blow-ups are inaccessible looks as follows:
+For the Hamiltonian $H_3^{{\text{qsi-P}}_{\text{I\!I}}}$, the auxiliary function needed to show that the divisors of intermediate blow-ups are inaccessible looks as follows:

-After each of the blow-up process, one has to check that $W_3^{\text{qP}_{\text{I\!I}}}(z)$ is infinite on the exceptional curve, while ${(W_3^{\text{qP}_{\text{I\!I}}})'}/{W_3^{\text{qP}_{\text{I\!I}}}}$ is finite in a neighbourhood of any point on the exceptional curve other than any newly arising base points.
+After each blow-ups cascade, one has to check that $W_3^{{\text{qsi-P}}_{\text{I\!I}}}(z)$ is infinite on the exceptional curve, while ${(W_3^{{\text{qsi-P}}_{\text{I\!I}}})'}/{W_3^{{\text{qsi-P}}_{\text{I\!I}}}}$ is finite in a neighbourhood of any point on the exceptional curve other than any newly arising base points.
 We did so using Mathematica.
 In appendix \ref{app:auxiliary_function} we explain how to obtain the terms of the auxiliary function.
-If the structure of the additional terms are somewhat known, one can also obtain their coefficients by first leaving them as arbitrary values, computing the logarithmic derivative of $W$ and adjusting them for certain terms in this expression to vanish.
+If the structure of the additional terms is somewhat known, one can also obtain their coefficients by first leaving them as arbitrary values, computing the logarithmic derivative of $W$ and adjusting them for certain terms in this expression to vanish.

-\subsection{Comparison of two Hamiltonian systems for \texorpdfstring{$\text{qP}_{\text{II}}$}{qpII}}
+\subsection{Comparison of two Hamiltonian systems for \texorpdfstring{${\text{qsi-P}}_{\text{II}}$}{qpII}}